AngryProgrammerInside/InstallAgent/ReadMe.md

 This script is a fork of Ryan Crowther Jr's AgentDeploymentPackage on GitHub [](https://github.com/N-able/AgentDeploymentPackage/)

-If you discover a problem with any component of the Automation Suite or have ideas on how it could be improved, post an issue on GitHub [](https://github.com/AngryProgrammerInside/InstallAgent/issues).
+If you discover a problem with any component of the Automation Suite or have ideas on how it could be improved, [post an issue on GitHub](https://github.com/AngryProgrammerInside/InstallAgent/issues).
 Alternatively, post on the N-Central Slack Community chat.

 These tools are provided as-is, in the best of faith, by those Partners and Community Members involved in their development.
 If you use this in your environment, we would love to hear from you on GitHub!